hyt589/p2p-file-sharing-network/README.md

 ## Topology

-eecslab-10~12 are connected to each other, same goes for eecslab-13~15; the two clusters are connected by a connection between 12 and 13
+eecslab-10\~12 are connected to each other, same goes for eecslab-13\~15; the two clusters are connected by a connection between 12 and 13

 ## Multiple Query Hits Returned to Intermediate Peer

 This intermediate peer will only choose one query hit and pass it backward the query path to the original sender.

-## On Broadcastr Storm
+## On Broadcast Storm
 I used an incrementing `AtomicInteger` to track query ID.
 If an incoming query ID is less than or equal to `AtomicInteger` of this peer, then it is an outdated query and will not be broadcast.
 If the incoming query has an ID that's greater than `AtomicInteger`, then it is allowed to broadcast if needed.